tpercival01/tpercival01/README.md

 ## 🚀 Projects

 - **Asset Management Tool**: A Python GUI application using Tkinter that consolidates asset data from multiple sources like Jamf, Intune, and CUCM.
 [GitHub Link]
-- **Password Generator**: A customizable password generator built in Python using Tkinter for the GUI.
-[GitHub Link]
+- **Password Generator**: A customizable password generator built in Python using Tkinter for the GUI. [github.com/tpercival01/asset-checker]

-#

 <br>